spanndemic/mobilecpptutorials/docs/_posts/2017-09-17-hello-world-app-part-3.md

 ## Add our Java source to the Gradle Build

 Next we need to tell Gradle where to find our Java source files that were generated outside of the project.
 In the project browser, open the `build.gradle` with '(Module: app)' next to it.
-Either replace the contents of the file with the below code, or you just add the `sourceSets` section to the existing file:
+Either replace the contents of the file with the below code, or you can just add the `sourceSets` section to the existing file:

 **android_project/HelloWorld/app/build.gradle**